nyc-pyladies/2018-vsc-editor/1_setup.md

 ### Install extension:  "Python"
 - on `Welcome` tab
 - `Customize` / `Tools and Languages` /
-- These are the default installed languages
-- To select any more, type `@sort:installs`
-- type "python"
+- type "python" and then install, reload

 ### Install extension:  "Shell Command"
 In order to open Visual Studio Code directly from your Command Line by typing `code`, you need to install the Shell Command feature: